-Candidates for an Oklahoma Teaching License must pass the Oklahoma General Education Test (OGET), Oklahoma Subject Area Test (OSAT), and Oklahoma Professional Teaching Examination (OPTE).
+Candidates for an Oklahoma Teaching License must pass the Oklahoma General Education Test

+(OGET), Oklahoma Subject Area Test (OSAT), and Praxis® Performance Assessment for Teachers (PPAT).
 Candidates must also create a portfolio documenting attainment of specified competencies throughout the four year program.
-Application must be made to the State Department of Education and have the approval of the Director of Teacher Education
+Application must be made to the State Department of Education and have the approval of the Director of Teacher Education.

-Requirements for Teacher Education are subject to changes caused by legislative enactment, State Department of Education rules, Oklahoma Commission for Teacher Preparation rules, and/or State Board of Education regulations.
+Requirements for Teacher Education are subject to changes caused by legislative enactment, State Department of Education rules, Office of Educational Quality and Accountability rules, and/ or State Board of Education regulations.

-More detailed information concerning the requirements for admission to Teacher Education can be found in the current Teacher Education Handbook
+More detailed information concerning the requirements for admission to Teacher Education can be found in the current Teacher Education Handbook.